mikepfrank/Rlang-compiler/README.md

-# Rlang-compiler
+# The R language compiler (`Rlang-compiler`)

-Compiler in Common Lisp for the "R" reversible programming language.
+This repository provides Common Lisp source code for the compiler for the "R" reversible programming language.
 Copyright (C)1997-2018 by Michael P. Frank.

 ## 1. Introduction